Manufacturing Safety Alliance of BC

 Course Evaluation

-The learner responds to questions and completes activities throughout the course and its guidebook to gauge their understanding of concepts.
+The learner will respond to questions and complete activities throughout the course and its guidebook to gauge their understanding of concepts.
 There is also a written assessment for this course.

-Upon successful completion of all course modules and the written assessment, learners will be awarded a Certificate of Completion.
-Learners will need to complete all 2 course elements (Learning Component and Post-course assessment) to be able to download their certificate of completion.
+On successful completion of all course modules and the written assessment, learners will be awarded a Certificate of Completion.
+Learners will need to successfully complete the full course and assessment to be able to download their certificate of completion.

 Funding